-The Pediatric Physical Therapy residency was awarded candidacy status by the American Physical Therapy Association, American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) and will be eligible for accreditation during the first year of the residency.
+The Pediatric Physical Therapy residency is accredited American Physical Therapy Association, American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
 The program prepares the resident to take the Pediatric Clinical Specialty examination (PCS) offered by the American Board of Physical Therapy Specialties (ABPTS).
 Information concerning specialty examination may be found here.

 The resident is a full-time employee of UMMC and receives a competitive salary with a full benefits package.
 There are no tuition costs required of the resident.
 The pediatric physical therapy resident's experiences include: